kissen/lushin/README.md

 A very rudimentary chess game I hacked together for fun.
 Named after [Aleksandr Ivanovich Luzhin](https://en.wikipedia.org/wiki/The_Defense).

-Please forgive the ugly pieces, I haven't looked for any pretty ones yet.
+Please forgive the ugly looking pieces.
+The assets are awkwardly scaled and not really optimized for this use case.

 ![screenshot of lushin running on a Linux system](doc/screenshot.png)